nodexeus/bv-api/architecture.md

 Welcome to the blockvisor api architecture document!
 In this document we will go over the resources and concepts comprising the api.
 The goal of the API is to instrument several physical or virtual machines that are then able to run software for us.
-This software is called a `node` throughout the syste, owing to the history of blockvisor being used to run blockchain nodes.
+This software is called a `node` throughout the system, owing to the history of blockvisor being used to run blockchain nodes.
 This is however not a hard requirement; any software may be ran using blockvisor.
 In order to fully manage software we need to first define two to download, start, stop, restart, upgrade and remove it.